Guilderm/SnowballPlanner/Documents/Shared Appendix.md

 - **User Guides and Tutorials**: Links to helpful guides or tutorials related to the technologies used in this project.
 - **Development Tools**: List of tools and environments used in the development process.

+### 7. References
+List of references or related documents.

+[Design a Better Business](https://designabetterbusiness.com): Design a Better Business: New Tools, Skills, and Mindset for Strategy and Innovation.